AlienRescue/AlienRescueWebsite/content/researchers.md

 Rhodes, S. (1998).
 Interactivity in Computer-Based Learning Environments.
 Unpublished master report, University of Texas at Austin, Austin, TX.

+Liu, S. (2018).
+The Impact of Learner Metacognition and Goal Orientation on Problem-Solving in a Serious Game Environment.
+Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.

+Li, C. (2017).
+Implications for Alien Rescue’s Future Enhancements through Comparisons with University-developed Educational Games.
+Unpublished master report, University of Texas at Austin, Austin, TX.
 [Back to Top](/researchers)